ariadne-notes/networking/ospf.md

 5.5.5.5           1   FULL/DROTHER    00:00:32    10.0.0.5        Ethernet0/0
 6.6.6.6           1   FULL/DROTHER    00:00:31    10.0.0.6        Ethernet0/0
 ```

+* First router online on the segment is the DR.

 ### Drother

-Only forms full adjacencies with the DR, and BDR.
+- Only forms full adjacencies with the DR, and BDR.
+- When it sends LSAs, sends them to the DR/BDR via 224.0.0.6.

 ```
 R1# show ip ospf neighbor